samsudinng/speech_accent_recognition/README.md

 For `logspec200` features, follow these steps:

-0. Replicate conda environment with `conda env create -f environment.yml`
+0. Replicate conda environment with `conda env create -f environment.yml`.
+This will create an environment called `accent`.
+To activate the environment, type `conda activate accent`.

 1. Extract features from .wav files: (details in Section 1.1)
    - run __features_extraction/Logspec_Features_from_Audio.jpynb__